JuliaGPU/GPUArrays.jl/README.md

 * tests, that actually only switch the backend but use the same code
 * performance improvements!!
 * implement push!, append!, resize!, getindex, setindex!
+* interop between OpenCL, CUDA and OpenGL is there as a protype, but needs propper hooking up via `Base.copy!` / `convert`